MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/asynchronous-channels.md

 ## Card support for live chat and asynchronous channels

-The following cards are supported across different channels when you're using bots.
-Cards such as receipt card and animation cards are unsupported across all channels.
-Other social channels like Twitter, SMS, WhatsApp, and WeChat do not support the following cards.
+The following table lists the cards that are supported across different channels when you're using bots.
+The support categories are intentionally broad because many possible combinations of cards, features, and channels are applicable.
+We recommend that you use the information in the table as a base reference, and test each of your cards in the required channels.

 | Channel   | Adaptive card | Hero card | Thumbnail card | Sign in card | Audio card | CardCarousel|
 |----------|---------------|-----------|----------------|-------------|------------|----|